valkey-io/valkey-doc/docs/management/config.md

 development purposes.

-The proper way to configure Valkey is by providing a Valkey configuration file, usually called `redis.conf`.
+The proper way to configure Valkey is by providing a Valkey configuration file, usually called `valkey.conf`.

-The `redis.conf` file contains a number of directives that have a very simple
+The `valkey.conf` file contains a number of directives that have a very simple
 format:

     keyword argument1 argument2 ... argumentN